CrowdStrike/chopshop/docs/module_docs/owa_ssl_decoder.rst

 * Since OWA sessions are over SSL, you will need the private key of the OWA serer in RSA format to decode the traffic.

-- Private Key should be in RSA format eg.
+- Private Key should be in RSA format saved to a text file eg.
 ::

   -----BEGIN RSA PRIVATE KEY-----